dntthuan064/pw-appium-driver/README.md

-# Playwright Driver · NPM Version Node.js Version Node.js CI
+# Playwright Driver

-Playwright Driver is a W3C WebDriver that allows you to use Playwright through any WebDriver client
+Playwright Driver is a W3C WebDriver that allows you to use Playwright through any WebDriver client.
+It supports both browser automation and mobile web testing through Appium.

+## Features

+- Full W3C WebDriver protocol implementation
+- Support for Chromium, Firefox, and WebKit browsers
+- Built-in connection monitoring and auto-recovery
+- Mobile web testing support through Appium integration
+- Viewport emulation and device simulation
+- Browser DevTools protocol access
+- Support for browser-specific capabilities

 ## Installation